Australian Rail Track Corporation: Queensland

 In January 2010, the Government of Queensland leased its standard-gauge line from Border Loop on the New South Wales border to Acacia Ridge, Brisbane to ARTC for 60 years.

 In February 2014, the Federal and Queensland governments agreed to investigate further incorporating Queensland into the national rail network.
 This ultimately did not proceed.

 Responsibilities

 ARTC does not operate any trains, but provides and maintains the infrastructure for train operators to run on.
 ARTC controls tracks in all mainland states.
-These were previously run by five separate state railways in an uncoordinated fashion that gave an advantage to road transport.
-By combining the infrastructure under one corporation it was expected that a more integrated and coordinated one-stop-shop would be created.
-It provides its own reporting numbers to trains that operate on its network.
+These were previously run by five separate state railways.
+ARTC provides its own reporting numbers to trains that operate on its network.
 It also allows Commonwealth officers undercover privileges presenting as staff of ARTC.

 ARTC does not control any of the narrow gauge track in Queensland or South Australia, nor broad gauge track in Victoria.
 However it does control the Albion to Jacana freight line which has been partially converted to dual gauge for use as a passing lane, but is considered a main line on the broad gauge network.
 It was transferred from VicTrack in May 2009.